p2pu/tech/README.md

 # Technology at P2PU

-To execute our mission we develop and maintain several software tools.
-This document serves as an index for all the tools and projects we're working on.
-For things we've developed, this document will contain a link to the GitHub repo.
-The README file in that repo contains the project specific documentation.
+This document is intended as an overview for anyone interested in using or contributing to the software tools we develop and host at P2PU.
+Detailed documentation for each project reside in its GitHub respository.

-At the end of the document there are links to some meta-level documentation/
+At the end of the document, there are links to some meta-level documentation.

 ## What we’re working on
+ - [How we work](https://paper.dropbox.com/doc/How-We-Work--A31VmZpKpBiWdv~Mgp6hYyAaAg-kWVKJyvujHERJH2VUkO2p) describes the general process for development and other activities at P2PU.
  - The [general prioritized](https://github.com/orgs/p2pu/projects/4) project contains GitHub issues we are working on right now.
  - We keep [notes of our weekly tech call](https://docs.google.com/document/d/17ZWndqIlppfHWPfhSi3jkwOZytJSpZaM6a3ZgVoXIRA/edit)
  - The [P2PU Roadmap](https://docs.google.com/document/d/1RHfv68siEVY2R1VpFtTjW74NkguQnbvaz-zJeACe8jg/edit) shows short and medium term plans for the whole of P2PU